microsoft/azure-iot-developer-kit/docs/_docs/07-understand-security-chip.md

 1. Use `enable_secure 1` command in [Configurition Mode]({{"/docs/use-configuration-mode/" | absolute_url }}).
 2. Call `enableHostSecurityChannel()` function in Arduino. see [API reference]({{"/docs/apis/eeprom-interface/" | absolute_url }}).

-After enabled, the DevKit will negotiate a key with secure chip.
-The key will be stored at both DevKit and secure chip side.
+After enabled, the IoT DevKit will negotiate a key with secure chip.
+The key will be stored at both IoT DevKit and secure chip side.
 All data as well as the read / write operations on I2C will then be encrypted.

 **Notice:** **Enable the security chip with caution.** Using drag and drop to upgrade firmware will make data saved in EEPROM will no longer be readable immediately after enabling the security channel.
 This is a design with the security chip to ensure data can not be breached.
 {: .notice--warning}